tilznit/luke.htb/README.md

 ### curl

 On the htb forums it mentioned this article: [Using cURL to authenticate with JWT Bearer tokens](https://medium.com/@nieldw/using-curl-to-authenticate-with-jwt-bearer-tokens-55b7fac506bd).
-This info was invaluable in helping me to usnder stand how to auth on port 3000.
+This info was invaluable in helping me to understand how to auth on port 3000.
 It was also in the forums that I found out the database username `root` was not the username that gained access.
+It was another often used administrator username.

-I played around with curl for a while against the four login points with .
-I tried the `login.php` page on port 80 with the db creds, and eventually got a Authorization header of interest:
+I played around with curl for a while against the four login points with various usernames.
+I tried the `login.php` page and eventually got a Authorization header of interest:

 ```
 curl -v -u admin:Zk6heYCyv6ZE9Xcg http://10.10.10.137:80/login.php